-A product of Wake Forest University, Opara was drafted by the San Jose Earthquakes in the 2010 MLS SuperDraft as a Generation adidas signing.
-After three years with the club, Sporting Kansas City acquired Opara prior to the 2013 MLS season.
+A product of Wake Forest University, Ike Opara was drafted by the San Jose Earthquakes in the 2010 MLS SuperDraft as a Generation adidas signing.
+After three years with the club, Sporting Kansas City acquired the defender ahead of the 2013 MLS season.
 Opara represented the United States at the 2009 FIFA U-20 World Cup and at the U-23 level during the 2012 CONCACAF Men’s Olympic Qualifying Tournament.

-2015: MLS regular season: Has earned six starts, scored two goals and contributed to three clean sheets (534 minutes played).
+2015: MLS regular season: Earned six starts, scored two goals and contributed to three clean sheets (534 minutes played).
 Scored a goal in a 1-1 draw against the New York Red Bulls on March 8, playing his first MLS match since March 29, 2014.
 Earned MLS Team of the Week recognition in Week 1 (March 9).
 Earned MLS Team of the Week recognition in Week 3 (March 23).
 Scored the game-winning goal in a 1-0 win at New York City FC on March 28.
 Earned MLS Team of the Week recognition in Week 4 (March 30).
 Nominated for Etihad Airways MLS Player of the Month in March.
+Was named Soccer By Ives Player of the Month for March.
 Suffered a ruptured Achilles tendon injury in the final moments of a 0-0 draw against Real Salt Lake on April 11.
+MLS Cup Playoffs: Did not feature.
+Open Cup: Did not feature.

 2014: MLS regular season: Made three appearances with two starts in the month of March.
 Opara tied MLS career highs for shots (3) and shots on goal (2) in Sporting KC's 1-0 win against his former club, the San Jose Earthquakes, on March 22.
 He suffered a chondral defect injury in his right ankle on March 29 at Colorado Rapids and missed the remainder of the season.
 MLS Playoffs: Did not feature.
 CCL: Played 90 minutes in both 2013-14 CONCACAF Champions League quarterfinal legs vs. Cruz Azul, contributing to a shutout in the first leg on March 12.
 Open Cup: Did not feature.